 5. Other places which I have heard of

 A few more places, which I would like to mention but I have not visited yet, are the Botanical Gardens at Heinrich-Heine-University and the Rheingärtchen in Pempelfort.
 I will see if I can check out these locations, too, and will let you know as soon as possible if they are worth to visit.

 My Two Cents Of Cherry Blossom In Düsseldorf

 Cherry blossom in Düsseldorf is a pretty day trip activity.
 If you want to see all of them and have a picnic here and a photo session there and want to see all those places, then it might be better to plan an entire weekend.

 Düsseldorf itself has so much to offer besides these hot spots where you can see Cherry blossom, from (window) shopping at Königsallee, or a pub crawl through the old town, to discover the media harbor and have a walk alongside the river Rhine.
 But if you are around during that time anyway then go for it and explore all these beautiful places not only for the cherry trees but also for the other things you can do.

-Just to give you some ideas.
+To give you some ideas.
 In the Southern Park, you can also find a petting zoo (not only kids will love it), several cafés and beer gardens, and a labyrinth.
-And everywhere you can sit down, relax and have a picnic.
+And everywhere you can sit down, relax, and have a picnic.